Kanishak-xd/threat-intelligence/README.md

   - Chart.js & React-Chartjs-2 for visualizations
   - React Router for navigation
   - Fetch API for data requests
+  - Hosted on Netlify

 - **Backend**
   - Node.js with Express.js
-  - MongoDB for database
+  - MongoDB Atlas for cloud database
   - RESTful API architecture
+  - Hosted on Render

 - **Infrastructure**
   - Docker for containerization
   - Jenkins for CI/CD
-  - AWS EC2 for deployment
+  - AWS EC2 for Honeypot deployment
   - Cowrie Honeypot for threat data collection

 ## Getting Started